JunaidQadirB/ball-ui/docs/index.md

 TFS2R Blade Components
 ===

-All the components have the following properties common:
+All the form components have the following properties common:

 Property | Default Value| Required?
 :------------ | :------------- | :------------